ZXGERIC/cse6242-everywhere/README.txt

 ## Description
-ETL code for the project "Eat Safe on the Go" is written in Python 3 and it utilize packages: Pandas, Numpy, Matplotlib and Jupyter Notebook.
+ETL code for the project "Eat Safe on the Go" is written in Python 3 and it utilize packages: Pandas, Numpy, Matplotlib, Jupyter Notebook, and scikit-learn.

 ## Package Installation
-Please install Python 3 by following the instructions in https://realpython.com/installing-python/ To install Pandas, Numpy, Matplotlib, and Jupyter Notebook, please run commands after Python 3 is installed.
+Please install Python 3 by following the instructions in https://realpython.com/installing-python/ To install all the required packages, please run commands after Python 3 is installed.
 * pip install matplotlib
 * pip install numpy
 * pip install pandas
 * pip install notebook
+* pip install scikit-learn

 If you are a user of Anaconda, all packages above may already be installed.

 ## Data & Code Download